Sikanni Chief

 Sikanni Chief is an unincorporated locality in the Northern Rocky Mountains of British Columbia, Canada.
 It is located on the north bank of the Sikanni Chief River, at an elevation of 800 m.
 Highway 97 / Alaska Highway runs through this place.

+Climate

+There is a weather station for Sikanni Chief located along the Alaska Highway at an elevation of 937 m (3074 ft).